Construction industry of Iran: History

 For a decade after the revolution, the land question, especially in cities, was among the most contested issues in the Islamic Republic.
-The collapse of state authority, coupled with the populist convictions of the new regime and spontaneous popular land occupations labeled as “revolutionary housing,” led to the dramatic expansion of cities.
+The collapse of state authority, coupled with the populist convictions of the new regime and spontaneous popular land occupations labeled as "revolutionary housing", led to the dramatic expansion of cities.
 Tehran doubled in size within two years, and Ahvaz tripled in area from 9 to 29 sqmi.
 But only a small fraction of this geographic expansion was confiscated private land.
 The rest, more than 90 percent of the total distributed, had been public land.
 From 1979 to 1993 nearly half a million hectares of predominantly public unoccupied land was converted into private and cooperative residential property.
 New state institutions like the Urban Land Organization and the Housing Foundation played the key role in this massive transfer of property.
 By the mid-1980s more than 60 percent of all urban residential land transactions were being allocated by the state.

 This large-scale transfer of mostly public land, coupled with the absence of enforceable regulation, transformed Iran’s urban geography.
 Between 1979 and 1982, 75 percent of all new construction in Tehran occurred outside the formal city limits, where satellite villages were transformed into sprawling suburbs.
 Remarkably, by 1986 urban housing stock had doubled, as Housing Ministry surveys showed that more than half of all urban dwellings in the entire country had been built after the revolution.
 It was private individuals who built these 2.3 million new units.
 The state merely transferred the public land into private hands; its share of investment in housing construction (affordable or otherwise) was less than 2 percent of the total after the revolution.
 Following an extraordinary boom in the Iranian real estate market between 2004 and 2007, activity in this market suddenly slowed down from early 2008.
 In 2009, construction activity was at its lowest level for the past eight years.
 Since 2010, this sector has experienced a modest recovery.

+Labour

+In 2024 it was leaked that Chinese companies used Chinese prisoners as contractors for construction in Iran.